 A classy cocktail that will impress any dinner guest.
 This is one of the more complicated recipes on this list because of one of its ingredients.
 It’s actually pretty simple to master, don’t get intimidated.
 Add 60 ml of whiskey with a tablespoon of sugar, the juice of half a lemon, along an egg white into a cocktail shaker.
 Make sure you shake it well so the egg white will froth.
 Then strain it into a glass and serve immediately.
 Cheers!

 Since I absolutely adore Cointreau, this has become one of my favorite cocktails.
 Plus it’s very easy to mix.
 Just mix a double shot of any Cognac or Brandy you have on hand with a simple shot of Cointreau into a cocktail shaker.
-Give it a good shake, and strain into a glass.
+Give it a good shake, and strain it into a glass.
 Add half a juiced lemon and some ice cubes, and voilà.
 To garnish, you can add a slice of orange or a lemon twist.

-Another popular cocktail from Cuba, this is also very good in the summer.
+Another popular cocktail from Cuba is also very good in the summer.
 Although there are a few variations of this versatile cocktail, this is the easiest and simplest recipe available.
 Mix 50ml of white rum with 10ml of sugar syrup and the juice of half a lime in a cocktail shaker.
 Shake well, then strain into a cocktail glass and enjoy.